Specialist Family Mediation Solicitors

 Family mediators understand that when relationships break down, talking face to face can seem the hardest thing to do.
 Skilled mediators can help the process by keeping communication channels open and working with couples together to reach the right decisions about their problems.
 In particular;

-• Your mediator may have a number of sessions with you and your partner in an attempt to assist you reaching agreement – up to 6 sessions lasting up to a couple of hours is not unusual.
+- Your mediator may have a number of sessions with you and your partner in an attempt to assist you reaching agreement – up to 6 sessions lasting up to a couple of hours is not unusual.

-• Family mediators provide impartial guidance in helping you both agree on a fair and practical solution.
+- Family mediators provide impartial guidance in helping you both agree on a fair and practical solution.

-• You may seek advice from your own independent solicitor at any stage on what is right for you (see below for news about mediation meetings taking place with your own solicitor present).
+- You may seek advice from your own independent solicitor at any stage on what is right for you (see below for news about mediation meetings taking place with your own solicitor present).

-• When you have both reached an agreement you are content with, your own solicitor will help you complete the legal formalities.
+- When you have both reached an agreement you are content with, your own solicitor will help you complete the legal formalities.

-• Resolution-trained family mediators routinely conduct mediation alone.
+- Resolution-trained family mediators routinely conduct mediation alone.
 However they can, if you wish, work alongside a second mediator.

-New service for 2018 – family mediation meetings with solicitors present
+Family mediation meetings with solicitors present

 Resolution (previously known as the Solicitors Family Law Association or SFLA), is an organisation of 6,500 family lawyers and other professional, who believe in a constructive, non-confrontational approach to resolving family law problems.

 This is a really useful alternative – because some clients like the idea of mediation but find a real problem with attending meetings alone without their lawyers.
-In particular, Resolution themselves describe this new hybrid mediation model as “ necessary where either or both parties have high conflict personalities”.
+In particular, Resolution themselves describe this hybrid mediation model as “ necessary where either or both parties have high conflict personalities”.

 Why use a Family Mediator?